Transportation Alternatives (TA) Program

 Requirements

-Applicants must demonstrate the following:
+All applicants must demonstrate the following:

-• The project is financially feasible
+• The project can meet Federal design standards and is financially feasible

 • The LAP Manual and additional information and assistance regarding LAP Certification can be found at www.dot.ga.gov/GDOT/Pages/LAP.aspx